DawoudSheraz/YouTube-Scraper/README.md

 will be extracted and saved to data.csv file.

 For CLI, use command "scrapy crawl YoutubeSpider -a url=ANY_YOUTUBE_URL".
 This is an example of CLI usage : "scrapy crawl YoutubeSpider -a url=https://www.youtube.com/watch?v=yy76z4u6WqE"

+The scraper provides login utility to extract links based on query history.
+For now, the login details need to be hardcoded in the spider file.

 #### CLI has high priority than input.txt.
 In cases where both input methods are available, only CLI input is handled.